Local and countywide services give information, advice and support to you if you have a:

 See Advocacy services.

 - Surrey Police run a Pegasus scheme if you have a disability or illness.
-They keep your details so you don't have to repeat them if you need to call
+They save your information so you don’t have to say it again when you call

-- GOV.UK offer practical advice and tips to help protect you from the risk of fire.
-See Fire safety for people with sight, hearing or mobility issues
+- GOV.UK gives you easy tips to help keep you safe from fire See Fire safety for people with sight, hearing or mobility issues

-- Surrey Fire and Rescue service give free online home fire safety checks.
+- Surrey Fire and Rescue can check your home for fire safety.
 Find out more at Safe and well checks for your home

-Check if you can get financial help with for example:
+Check if you can get money help for example:

 - benefits